mnot/I-D/safe-hint/draft.md

 prevent modification without administrative access, or a passcode.

-# Using "safe" on Your Web Site
+# Supporting "safe" on Web Sites

-Web sites that allow configuration of a "safe" mode (for example, using a cookie) can add support for the "safe" preference incrementally; since the preference will not be supported by all clients immediately, it is necessary to still have a fallback configuration option.
+Web sites that allow configuration of a "safe" mode (for example, using a cookie) can add support for the "safe" preference incrementally; since the preference will not be supported by all clients immediately, it is necessary to have another way to configure it.

 When honoring the safe preference, it is important that it not be possible to disable it through the Web interface, since "safe" may be inserted by an